A Yank in Viet-Nam

 A Yank in Viet-Nam is a 1964 war drama film.
 It was filmed entirely in South Vietnam during the Vietnam War.

 Plot

-The film follows a U.S. Marine Corps pilot (Marshall Thompson) who is shot down over the Vietnamese jungle.
-In his endeavor to get to safety, he meets a female guerrilla fighter (Kieu Chinh) and a nationalist named Hong (played by the Filipino actor Mario Barri).
+A pilot in the U.S. Marine Corps is shot down over the Vietnamese jungle.
+In his endeavor to get to safety, he meets a female guerrilla fighter (played by Kieu Chinh) and a nationalist named Hong.